jar398/cldiff/README.md

          * `OPTION`  - several B nodes have this A node as their best match.
 Could be either a genuine split, some kind of error, or something else.
+     * `...` - this node's children are all unchanged so they have not been listed.
      * Indentation level reflects parent/child relationships in A
  * `A node` - name of node in A
  * `RCC5` - one of `< > = >< !` for proper containment, properly
     contains, same extension, conflict (overlap without equality or containment), disjoint
  * `B node`
- * `steps` - the steps taken in finding a path from the A node to the B node; alternatively, the relationship between the two nodes.
+ * `steps` - the steps, as a sequence separated by '→', taken in finding a path from the A node to the
+    B node; alternatively, the relationship between the two nodes.
     Sometimes this column just holds a comment.